5 Tips to Finally Lose Those Last 5 Pounds

-Anyone with a long-term weight-loss goal knows how amazing it feels to see the number on the scale shrink— and how frustrating it is when that number gets stuck just 5 pounds from your target weight.
+Anyone with a long-term weight-loss goal knows how amazing it feels to see your hard work reflected on the scale — and how frustrating it is when that number gets stuck just a few pounds from your target weight.
 Sometimes, figuring out how to lose 5 pounds feels even more challenging than 50.

-When you first set out to lose 15, 20, or even 30-plus pounds, the lifestyle changes you need to make are usually obvious (e.g., swapping out your go-to sugar-laden caffeine fix with a lower-calorie version, or upping your daily step total from 1,500 to the recommended 10,000), and the pounds may seem to fall off.
+When you first set out to lose 15, 20, or even 30-plus pounds, lifestyle changes like swapping out your go-to sugary caffeine fix with a lower-calorie version or upping your daily step total from 1,500 to the recommended 10,000) can help you meet your goals.

-Unfortunately, the closer you get to your target weight, the more you need to pay attention to small, detailed changes, and the harder it is to keep those weight-loss results coming, says Albert Matheny, M.S., R.D., C.S.C.S., cofounder of SoHo Strength Lab and advisor to ProMix Nutrition.
+Unfortunately, the closer you get to your target weight, the more you need to pay attention to small, detailed changes, and the harder it is to keep those weight-loss results coming, says Albert Matheny, M.S., R.D., C.S.C.S., co-founder of SoHo Strength Lab and advisor to ProMix Nutrition.
 That means the tips you see on the internet on how to lose 5 pounds fast may not work IRL and, depending on the tactics and what "fast" means to you, could be unhealthy, too.
 "Your body has a set [weight] range that it wants to function in, and as you get leaner, your body gets less inclined to lose the extra weight," he adds.
 (BTW, here's how to tell when your body has reached its goal weight.)

 As you get fitter, old activities that once burned crazy amounts of calories suddenly don't offer the same bang for your buck.
-For example, if walking a mile is no longer as challenging as it used to be, you need to work harder or longer just to reap the same calorie burn, Matheny says.
+For example, if walking a mile is no longer as challenging as it used to be, you need to work harder or longer just to reap the same calorie burn, says Matheny.
 (Here's the best workout to overcome a weight-loss plateau, according to science.)

 All of this might sound disheartening as you determine how to lose 5 pounds, but keep in mind: You've already done the bulk of the work making your weight-loss goal a reality.
-To close that 5-pound gap, all you really need is one of these small, expert-approved strategies for how to lose 5 pounds the healthy way.
+To close that gap, all you really need is one of these small, expert-approved strategies for how to lose 5 pounds the healthy way.
 (And keep in mind, the scale isn't everything.)

 Cardio is great; it may have even helped you get this far in your weight-loss journey.
 (Congrats!)
 But if you keep bypassing the weight rack in favor of the treadmill or elliptical, you'll miss out on the unique weight-loss benefits you can only get from lifting iron.